Table of Contents

 • Goal widgets for followers and subscribers

-• Label widgets to display dynamic showcases of recent subs, raids, cheers, or followers and showcase top viewers in various categories per streaming session (as requested by our community)
+• Label widgets to display dynamic showcases of recent Subs, raids, cheers, or followers and showcase top viewers in various categories per streaming session (as requested by our community)

 Copy of Blogpost - Sound Alerts Tutorial (4).png